 - jshell command-line shell, which was introduced in Java 9.

 - jlink tool create image files that include both code modules and a Java run-time.
 This was introduced in Java 9.

 JDK 9 introduced jaotc, an experimental alternative compiler to javac that produces Ahead Of Time Compiled code, rather than generic bytecode.
 This is based on Graal.

 Monitoring and Debugging

-Java Virtual Machines accept connections from debuggers, which may either be on the same system, or connecting from a remote system.
-The OpenJDK includes jdb, a command-line debugger, and IDEs for Java include graphical debuggers.
+Java Virtual Machines accept connections from debuggers.
+The debugger may either be on the same system, or connecting from a remote system.
+The OpenJDK tself includes jdb, a command-line debugger.
+Each IDE for Java includes a graphical debugger.

 Java Flight Recorder and Java Mission Control provide a data collection and profiling system for the OracleJDK.